Incendiary (novel): Narrative

 The novel is written as an epistolary first-person novel, in which, the main character, a young mother, writes a letter to Osama bin Laden after a London incendiary bombing.

 Plot summary

 A young mother's life is blown apart when her husband and four-year-old son are killed during a bombing at a football match.
 Following this, the young mother falls into a depression.
 While the young mother tries to battle her depression, she also must fight the guilt of committing adultery the same day of her son's and husband's death.

 Critical reception

-The novel received generally positive reviews.
 The Washington Post called it "A mezmering tour de force".
 New York Times said it was "As benefits good genre fiction, Cleave's characters are sustained, driven and informed by the plot, which dictates and governs all".
 It also is considered to be "strong, intelligent, heart-breaking and realistic.
 The author said that principally, the novel is about the feelings of a mother for its children and the aftermath of a terrorist attack.